On Murray-von Neumann algebras -- I: Topological, Order-Theoretic and Analytical Aspects: Introduction

 From the remark following \cite[Theorem 4]{nelson}, the completion of $\mathscr{R}$ in the $\tau$-measure topology results in a unital $*$-algebra which is $*$-isomorphic to $\afr$ (with the isomorphism extending the identity mapping on $\mathscr{R}$), and hence does not depend on the choice of $\tau$.
 Even so, in \cite{nelson} this observation is not put into the context of the results by Murray and von Neumann (\cite[Theorem XV]{rings-mvn}).
 Although this seminal work of Nelson's, inspired by Segal's work on non-commutative abstract integration (cf.\ \cite{segal}, \cite{segal-correction}), has since been extensively used in the theory of noncommutative $L^p$-spaces, tracial inequalities, etc.\ (in the semifinite setting), many fundamental questions about the $\tau$-measure topology do not seem to have been explored in \cite{nelson} or in subsequent work in this area.
-For instance, does the $\tau$-measure topology (say, in the finite case) depend on the choice of the faithful normal finite trace $\tau$?
-It is important to address this question in order to understand why the topology given by Nelson has not been recognized as a natural topology on $\afr$ by researchers working on $L^2$-invariants.
+For instance, does the $\tau$-measure topology (say, in the finite von Neumann algebra setting) depend on the choice of the faithful normal finite trace $\tau$?
 Firstly, for a non-factorial finite von Neumann algebra that is countably decomposable, note that the choice of a faithful normal tracial state is not unique.
 Secondly, it need not even be `essentially' unique in the following sense; given faithful normal tracial states, $\tau _1$ and $\tau _2$, there need not exist positive real numbers $a, b > 0$ satisfying $a \tau_1(A) \le \tau_2(A) \le b \tau_1(A)$ for all positive operators $A \in \mathscr{R}$.\footnote{For example, let $\tau _1, \tau _2$ be normal states on $L^{\infty}(\R; \mu)$ ($\mu$ being the Lebesgue measure) corresponding to integration with respect to two distinct Gaussian probability measures.} Thus, {\it a priori}, we may be inclined to believe that the $\tau$-measure topology depends on the choice of $\tau$.

+In Theorem \ref{thm:key_thm}, using a non-commutative analogue of the notion of absolute continuity (see Lemma \ref{lem:absolute_continuity}) we show that, on the contrary, any choice of a faithful normal tracial state on $\mathscr{R}$ engenders the same measure topology on $\mathscr{R}$.
+This motivates us to appropriately extend the definition of measure topology to general finite von Neumann algebras (that are not necessarily countably decomposable) which we denominate the $\mathfrak{m}$-topology.
+The reader is encouraged to think of $\mathfrak{m}$ as `measure' or `measure-theoretic'.
+We then view Murray-von Neumann algebras as completions of finite von Neumann algebras in their respective $\mathfrak{m}$-topologies (see Theorem \ref{thm:aff_op_complete}).